 These classes prepare students to take the College Entrance Examination Board Advanced Placement Language and Composition Test.
 Emphases of the classes are rhetoric and the structure of language as they relate to effective composition.
 Students will also cover the 11th grade Virginia Standards of Learning in preparation for the required End-of-Course Standards of Learning tests in reading administered near the end of the school year.
 Students will take the End-of-Course Standards of Learning (SOL) Reading test.
 A passing score or equivalent will verify this English credit to meet graduation requirements.
-Students enrolling should be competent in composition and able to work independently on a variety of
+Students enrolling should be competent in composition and able to work independently on a variety of writing assignments and projects.
+All students are required to take the AP examination in May.

-Grade 12.
+ENGLISH LITERATURE & COMPOSITION Grade 12.
 Full Credit Year Course.
 These classes combine a study of English literature, culture, and language development with instruction in communication skills.
-Instruction in writing a variety of multi-paragraph themes is provided along with the usual activities involving vocabulary study, sentence structure, paragraph development, oral reporting, and research.
+Instruction in writing a variety of multi-paragraph themes is provided along with the usual activities involving vocabulary study, sentence structure, paragraph